 As a 90's kid, I grew up on classic ice cream bars like strawberry shortcake (check out my ice cream sandwich version here!) and orange creamsicle popsicles.
 Then as a teenager, my mom would make me orange creamsicle milkshakes with fresh Florida oranges that my grandparents would send us.
-Those milkshakes were so delicious, I had to make a Ninja Creami ice cream version!
+Those milkshakes were so yummy, I had to make a Ninja Creami ice cream version.
 This delicious treat tastes fantastic in winter when oranges are in season or on summer days when you want a refreshing and lighter dessert.

 What Makes This Orange Creamsicle Recipe Healthy